 Instructors are often best positioned to evaluate if a disruption warrants an escalation in action.
 Good faith efforts to resolve the matter at the lowest level possible is always encouraged.
 Students should be reminded that masks are essential “no mask = no class”.
 If a disruptive student refuses to comply, an instructor can ask the student to leave and if necessary dismiss the class altogether.
 Consistent with FSC Guidelines for Disruptive Students such action should be reported to the Academic Dean, Department Chairperson and Office of the Dean of Students.
 As always, if an emergency situation arises, please contact University Police for immediate assistance at 934-420-2111.

 In-person meetings are permitted, however we strongly encourage the continued use of virtual meetings (e.g. Google Meet, Microsoft Teams, etc.) where possible and practical.
-If in-person meetings are necessary, all physical distancing and face-covering requirements must be followed with the exception of those who are fully vaccinated.
+If in-person meetings are necessary, all physical distancing and face-covering requirements must be followed.